-The Legacy Academy will provide reporting to the County as required by law and as requested by the County including but not limited to the following: California Basic Educational Data System (CBEDS), actual Average Daily Attendance reports, all financial reports required by Education Code Sections 47604.33 and 47605(m), the School Accountability Report Card (SARC), and the LCAP.
+The Legacy Academy will provide reporting to the County Office of Education as required by law and as requested by the County including but not limited to the following: California Basic Educational Data System (CBEDS), actual Average Daily Attendance reports, all financial reports required by Education Code Sections 47604.33 and 47605.6(m), the School Accountability Report Card (SARC), and the LCAP.

-The Legacy Academy agrees to and submits to the right of the County to make random visits and inspections in order to carry out its statutorily required oversight in accordance with Education Code Sections 47604.32 and 47607.
+The Legacy Academy agrees to and submits to the right of the County Office of Education to make random visits and inspections in order to carry out its statutorily required oversight in accordance with Education Code Sections 47604.32 and 47607.

-Pursuant to Education Code Section 47604.3, The Legacy Academy shall promptly respond to all reasonable inquiries including, but not limited to, inquiries regarding its financial records from the County.
+Pursuant to Education Code Section 47604.3, The Legacy Academy shall promptly respond to all reasonable inquiries including, but not limited to, inquiries regarding its financial records from the County Office of Education.